aaronsatko/star_classification_analysis/README.md

 - Conducting extensive data analysis.
 - Presenting findings in a visually appealing and accessible format.

-The dataset originates from the Stellar Classification Dataset - SDSS17, available on Kaggle.
+The dataset originates from the Stellar Classification Dataset - SDSS17 from the Sloan Digital Sky Survey, available on Kaggle.
 For more details, visit the dataset page: [Stellar Classification Dataset - SDSS17 on Kaggle](https://www.kaggle.com/datasets/fedesoriano/stellar-classification-dataset-sdss17).

 ## Dependencies